 Ion flow in Terminal

-When the action potential reaches the terminal, there is an influx of sodium ions.
-This inward current causes a depolarization of the terminal, activating voltage-gated calcium channels.
+When the action potential reaches the terminal, there is an influx of sodium ions, just like when the action potential moves down the axon.
+This inward current causes a depolarization of the terminal, and that depolarization activates voltage-gated calcium channels.
 There is a strong electrochemical gradient that moves calcium into the terminal.